 I am currently a full-time researcher and administrator in the Stanford Social Neuroscience Lab, under the direction of Dr. Jamil Zaki.

 My research interests span social psychology, political science, and cognitive neuroscience.
-Broadly, I’m interested in exploring the neural correlates of political partisansip, as well as designing interventions to reduce polarization.
+Broadly, I'm interested in exploring the neural and attitudinal correlates of political partisansip, as well as designing interventions to reduce polarization.